 PT-91 Twardy Main Battle Tank

-the PT-91 (Twardy = hard) tank is a modernized version of the Russian T-72 built in Poland through Russian license.
+The PT-91 (Twardy = hard) tank is a modernized version of the Russian T-72 built in Poland through Russian license.
 There are a number of domestic improvements like reactive armor, a laser warning array, and a thermal sight.
 The laser warning array for the PT-91 was designed and produced by Radwar and PCO, two Polish electronics firms.
 The thermal sight was developed in cooperation with the Israeli company El-Op.

-Polish industry produced the T-72M1Z and Wilk upgrades and has gone on to build the PT-91 Twardy development.
+Polish industry produced the T-72M1Z and Wilk upgrades and went on to build the PT-91 Twardy development.
 This has now entered service.
 PT-91 and its version T-72M1Z MBTs were derived from T-72 MBT through modernization, replacing and upgrading of its systems.
 They were designed to be a highly reliable systems having superior firepower, improved crew protection and impressive mobility.
 They still keep outstanding, optimally small silhouette to minimize the ballistic surface.
 The design concept creates very wide modernization field, as it can be done with everyone T-72 family MBT pratcically, almost without major changes in its shell.

 Thus, the construction of the new tank was based on the T-72 model, and it is equipped with thermoyision equipment for directing fire.
 The PT-91 has so-called active armor, and its "skin" is covered with special plates that are to weaken the force of the projectiles striking it.
 Further, it also has a special sensor to detect a laser aimed at the tank, which causes the firing of a special shell to produce a smoke screen.
 The technical data of the PT-91 from the beginning have been public.
 It has an 850-horsepower engine that produces speeds up to 70 km/h, weighs 42 tons, and, without adding fuel, can travel 650 km and take 40-44 shells for its 122-mm gun.